Medical drama

-A medical drama is a television show or film in which events center upon a hospital, an ambulance staff, or any medical environment.
-Most recent medical dramatic programming go beyond the events pertaining to the characters' jobs and portray some aspects of their personal lives.
-A typical medical drama might have a storyline in which two doctors fall in love.
-Communications theorist Marshall McLuhan, in his 1964 work on the nature of media, predicted success for this particular genre on TV because the medium "creates an obsession with bodily welfare".
-The longest running medical drama in the world is the British series Casualty, airing since 1986, and the longest running medical soap opera is General Hospital running since 1963.
+A medical drama is a television movie or film in which events center upon a hospital, clinic, doctor's office, a paramedic, or any other medical topic or environment.
+Most recent medical dramatic programming goes beyond the events pertaining to the characters' jobs and portray some aspects of their personal lives.
+The longest running prime-time medical drama in the world is the British series Casualty, airing since 1986, and the longest running medical soap opera is General Hospital, running since 1963.